Certified Mail Signature Confirmation: How Do I Get One?

 Certified Mail – Return Receipt vs Electronic Return Receipt (ERR)

-What is the difference between a Return Receipt and Electronic Return Receipt (ERR)?
+What is the difference between a Return Receipt and an Electronic Return Receipt (ERR)?

 Actually, let’s get more specific, shall we?
-What are the different types of Return Receipt for Certified Mail?
+What are the different types of Return Receipts for Certified Mail?

 There are two different ways to get a Return Receipt through the United States Postal Service (USPS) for your Certified Mail.
 The first is the traditional green card, also known as PS Form 3811, which the Postal Service calls a Return Receipt.

 The second method is an Electronic Return Receipt (ERR).
 No special forms are needed to purchase or take advantage of with ERR.
-An Electonic Return Receipt, simply put, is an electronic version of a Return Receipt.
+An Electronic Return Receipt, simply put, is an electronic version of a Return Receipt.

 Do I Need a Return Receipt?